-The station was deactivated in 1948, and a whistle buoy was anchored about 1600 yards south of the island.
-Frank Spenger bid $100,000 for the island at an auction in March 1958 with the intention of building a causeway to the island and converting the abandoned lightstation into a resort and commercial fishing base.
+The station on Año Nuevo Island was deactivated in 1948, replaced by a whistle buoy anchored about 1,600 yards south of the island.
+Frank Spenger bid $100,000 for the island at an auction in March 1958 with the intention of building a causeway to the island and converting the abandoned light station into a resort and commercial fishing base.
 The State of California, however, had first dibs on Año Nuevo Island, and it acquired the island in April 1958 for $51,094 and incorporated it into the newly acquired reserve on the adjacent mainland.
 The island had been offered to the state in 1956 for $18,000, roughly half of its estimated value, but after the state failed to finalize the purchase, the island went to auction.
-The success of the auction prompted the federal government to raise the state's sale price to half of the winning bid plus the cost of the auction.
+The success of the auction prompted the federal government to raise the state’s sale price to half of the winning bid plus the cost of the auction.

-Nature and vandalism quickly took their toll on the station's buildings following abandonment of the island.
-In 1976, the state cut down the steel light tower as it was likely to collapse.
-The toppled tower was left on the island and can easily be viewed from the mainland.
+Nature and vandalism quickly took their toll on the station’s buildings following abandonment of the island.
+In 1976, the state cut down the steel lighthouse as it was likely to collapse.
+The toppled tower remains on the island and can easily be viewed from the mainland.

-Año Nuevo Island and Point are part of a Wildlife Protection Area located in Año Nuevo State Reserve .
-The park has a live SealCam on their website.
+Año Nuevo Island and Point are part of a Wildlife Protection Area located in Año Nuevo State Reserve, which features a live SealCam on their website.
 Modern visitors can experience the seals’ calls and grunts and strong odor that so bothered the keepers by taking a 1.7-mile hike from the parking area at the state park.
-The visitor's center has a model of the island, showing how the station looked during its prime.
+The parks visitor’s center has a model of the island, showing how the station looked during its prime.